 The following seasons will be in effect during the year.
-However, the actual fishing periods for the PEI geographical fleet will be four openings of four days, from Tuesday to Friday for each opening: July 12th to July 15th, July 26th to July 29th, September 13th to September 16th and September 27th to September 30th.
+However, the actual fishing periods for the PEI geographical fleet will be four openings of four days, from Tuesday to Friday for each opening: July 11th to July 14th, July 25th to July 28th, September 12th to September 15th and September 26th to September 29th.
 During openings the fishery will occur from 4 am until 4 pm the last day of each opening.
 There will be no weather calls to determine opening and closing.
 The fishery will open and close via variation order.

-4T1 • May 15 to May 14 the following year 4T2 (a) • May 15 to May 14 the following year 4T2 (b) • May 15 to May 14 the following year 4T3 (a) • May 15 to May 14 the following year, except Miscou bank 4T3 (b) • May 15 to May 14 the following year, except Miscou bank 4T4 • May 15 to May 14 the following year 4T5 • No directed fishery (2 nd year of pilot fishery) 4T6 • May 15 to May 14 the following year 4T7 • No directed fishery (2 nd year of pilot fishery) 4T8 • May 15 to May 14 the following year 4T9 (a+b) • May 15 to May 14 the following year
+4T1 • May 15 to May 14 the following year

+4T2 (a) • May 15 to May 14 the following year

+4T2 (b) • May 15 to May 14 the following year

+4T3 (a) • May 15 to May 14 the following year, except Miscou bank

+4T3 (b) • May 15 to May 14 the following year, except Miscou bank

+4T4 • May 15 to May 14 the following year

+4T5 • May 15 to May 14 the following year

+4T6 • May 15 to May 14 the following year

+4T7 • May 15 to May 14 the following year

+4T8 • May 15 to May 14 the following year

+4T9 (a+b) • May 15 to May 14 the following year

-A review of the quota will occur on October 4, 2022.
+A review of the quota will occur on October 3, 2023.
 If after that point, the total catch is over 90% of the quota, the objective will be considered to have been reached and the fishery will not reopen.
-In such a situation DFO Gulf Region will support a request to carry-forward the remaining fleet quota into the 2023 fishing year.
+In such a situation DFO Gulf Region will support a request to carry-forward the remaining fleet quota into the 2024 fishing year.

 If, after the prescribed period, the 90% threshold has not been harvested, a second fishing period will occur.
 Eligible commercial licence holders will include active fishers from the first fishing period (those with a hail out AND hail in number).
-Registration for a draw to redistribute the remaining quota to eligible commercial licence holders will be administered by the PEIFA after October 4, 2022.
+Registration for a draw to redistribute the remaining quota to eligible commercial licence holders will be administered by the PEIFA after October 3, 2023.
 There will be no fee for the reallocation draw and participants will be included on a rotating list.
 The remaining PEI quota will be equally distributed with the same individual licence catch limit as the initial fishing period.
 The number of participants will be determined by the amount of remaining quota.
 After the second fishing period, if the 90% threshold has not been harvested, a third fishing period will occur.
 The remaining PEI quota will be equally distributed with the same individual licence catch limit as the initial fishing period.
 The number of participants will be determined by the amount of quota remaining and the next participants on the rotating list will be contacted to take part.
 This methodology will continue until the 90% threshold is met.
 If at any point a fisher participates in the reallocation fishery but does not catch their allotted limit for that time frame, the remaining allocation goes back into the PEI quota to be equally distributed in the following reallocation period.
 NO EXCEPTIONS for weather, boat breakdowns, etc.